Table of Contents

 Usage Tips to Elevate Your Dishes

-- Use it as a rub: Sprinkle it on chicken, fish, or even vegetables before grilling or roasting.
+- Use as a rub: Sprinkle on grilled vegetables, fish, or meats for a crispy, flavorful crust.

-- Enhance sauces and dips: Stir it into salsa, guacamole, or even hummus for a spicy twist.
+- Enhance sauces and dips: Stir into salsa, guacamole, or hummus for a zesty twist—start with 1/4 teaspoon and adjust to taste.

 - Shrimp ceviche